 Therefore it is important that you attend and participate in every session from beginning to end, and to make the time and emotional commitment to engage in the life of the group.
 We have found that late arrivals and early departures, as well as the presence of friends or accompanying family, distract participants' focus thereby detracting from their immersion in the nascent community and compromising the goals of the workshop/colloquy for everyone.
 Thus we encourage full participation of every participant, from beginning to end of each session, and discourage any family members or friends from accompanying workshop or colloquy participants to campus.

 That said, we recognize that there can be unforeseen or unique circumstances that draw your attention and presence from the workshop/colloquy community, such as the needs of an infant, the sudden illness of a close friend or family member, or some unforeseen scheduling conflict.
 When these extenuating circumstances arise, please contact the Director of the Wabash Center immediately.
 Or if you have any special needs or require specific arrangements, please make those known to us at your earliest opportunity and we will make every effort to accommodate them.

-Our facilities do impose certain limitations; for example, we are unable to provide childcare or meals for non-participants.
+Our facilities do impose certain limitations; for example, we are unable to provide lodging for a child over 6 months old, childcare, or meals for non-participants.
 If conflicting plans or a family emergency inhibit your full participation in group activities, you may need to withdraw from the workshop/colloquy.
 However, should this occur, we would encourage you to apply for a future workshop or colloquy.
 We remain committed to doing whatever we can to enable every qualified person to participate in our programs.